loda-lang/loda-programs/programs/oeis/list2.md

 * [A215862](http://oeis.org/A215862) ([L07 program](A215862.asm)): Number of simple labeled graphs on n+2 nodes with exactly n connected components that are trees or cycles.
 * [A215885](http://oeis.org/A215885) ([L10 program](A215885.asm)): a(n) = 3*a(n-1) - a(n-3), with a(0)=3, a(1)=3, and a(2)=9.
 * [A215928](http://oeis.org/A215928) ([L08 program](A215928.asm)): a(n) = 2*a(n-1) + a(n-2) for n > 2, a(0) = a(1) = 1, a(2) = 2.
+* [A216038](http://oeis.org/A216038) ([L25 program](A216038.asm)): Number of isomorphism classes of unstretchable simplicial arrangements of n pseudolines in the real projective plane that satisfy Pappus's theorem.
 * [A216209](http://oeis.org/A216209) ([L07 program](A216209.asm)): Triangle read by rows: T(n,k) = n+k with 0 <= k <= 2*n.
 * [A216230](http://oeis.org/A216230) ([L11 program](A216230.asm)): Square array T, read by antidiagonals: T(n,k) = 0 if n-k>=1 or if k-n>=2, T(0,0) = T(0,1) = 1, T(n,k) = T(n-1,k) + T(n,k-1).
 * [A216256](http://oeis.org/A216256) ([L12 program](A216256.asm)): Minimum length of a longest unimodal subsequence of a permutation of n elements.